Astro Bot Rescue Mission Announcement for the PlayStation VR

 According to Doucet, via the PlayStation blog:

-Thanks to PS VR, we were able to take platforming to new heights and develop rich gameplay around the player, taking advantage of the increased perspective, proximity and the added depth that PS VR offers.
+Thanks to PSVR, we were able to take platforming to new heights and develop rich gameplay around the player, taking advantage of the increased perspective, proximity and the added depth that PSVR offers.
 As a result, the game feels incredibly smooth, and jumps are ultra-precise – even in situations where the action ramps up.
 This opens up many doors for innovative play such as playing an entire sequence from multiple angles – below, from above, across 180 degrees or by leaning round corners to discover ledges and progress through levels.

 The only concrete information is that Astro Bot Rescue Mission will get released on the PlayStation VR.
 More details about the game will get revealed in the future.